nlibassi-lewisville/setback-measurement/README.md

 - [x] add line oid to attribute table
 - [x] convert lines to points
 - [x] for each group of points with the same line oid (if there are more than 2 points in line segment), append all angles between adjacent points to a list (ensure that order of points is preserved)
-- [ ] check on threshold - check some from list below in fc points_for_splitting_angle_threshold_15
+    - [x] check on threshold - check some from list below in fc points_for_splitting_angle_threshold_15
     - [ ] for each group of three points representing a line:
         -[x] if list of angles contains any values over a threshold (~10-15), insert a point that will be used for splitting -[ ] if list of angles contains only smaller angles:
             - [ ] if angle between first and last points of line suggests a corner, split line at midpoint only
-        - [ ] if angle between first and last points of line suggests a U-shaped line, split line into thirds
+            - [ ] if angle between first and last points of line suggests a U-shaped line, split line into thirds (knowing that there will be exceptions where one side is longer than another e.g. parcel 1455)
+- [x] for each pair of points with the same line oid (lines with exactly two vertices - start and end only), add both points directly to fc holding points for splitting lines OR include the start and end points of all lines?

+check separately if not fixed by adding all points that make up two-point lines: line oid 13 (points 29-32)

 Example where no points (for splitting line) should be added (line is mostly straight with a slight curve): with arcpy.da.SearchCursor("points_from_parcel_lines_from_polygons_TEST", ["OBJECTID", "SHAPE@"]) as cursor: